Diseases & Conditions

-During your appointment, your doctor will talk with you about your symptoms and medical history, conduct a physical examination, and possibly order diagnostic tests, such as x-rays.
+During your appointment, your doctor will talk with you about your symptoms and medical history, conduct a physical examination, and possibly order diagnostic tests, such as X-rays.

 During the physical examination, your doctor will look for:

-- Tenderness about the hip
+- Tenderness around the hip

 - Range of passive (assisted) and active (self-directed) motion